in-rolls/quota_elite_quality/README.md

 * Education: Given the inequalities in education, we expect gender quotas to cause less educated candidates (at least initially).

-* Occupation: Again, given inequalities in opportunities to work, we expect gender quotas to cause candidates who are no working professionally and given differences in human capital (caused by inequality in education, etc.), more blue collar jobs.
+* Occupation: Again, given inequalities in opportunities to work, we expect gender quotas to cause candidates who are not working professionally and given differences in human capital (caused by inequality in education, etc.), more blue-collar jobs.

 * Age: We expect gender quotas to cause younger candidates.

 Some research suggests that how educated a politician is matters for growth (in certain contexts) (see [here](https://academic.oup.com/ej/article-abstract/121/554/F205/5079434)).
 Other research suggests that candidates with criminal records cause poverty. (see [here](https://link.springer.com/article/10.1007/s12116-019-09290-5)).

 Caveat = None of this is to say that the net output would be lower.
 In fact, there is plenty of research that suggests some positive consequences of reserving local body seats for women.
-The point may help with interpretation of those effects.
+The point may help with the interpretation of those effects.

+### Prior Research

+See Table 3A here: https://www.nber.org/system/files/working_papers/w8615/w8615.pdf (Chattopadhyay and Duflo 2001)

+They find yet more dramatic differences even when constraining themselves to SC/ST seats where they argue the differences are likely smaller.

 ### Results